Elmer Montoya

 Elmer Roberto Montoya Meza (born 8 December 1977) is a retired Honduran football defender.

 Club career

 He played most of his career for F.C.
 Motagua.
 He was one of the best players Motagua have ever had, his techniques were amazing but due to a medical problem he retired.

 International career

-In 1996, Montoya played for the Honduras U-20's at the 1996 CONCACAF U-20 Tournament.
+In 1996, Montoya played for the Honduras U-20s at the 1996 CONCACAF U-20 Tournament.